Getting better

 • Worrying that you’ll need to take antidepressants

-Or maybe you don’t want to talk about your problems for cultural or religious reasons, or simply to protect your image.
-It’s normal to have fears—but you need to get over them.
+Maybe, in addition to the reasons listed above, you don’t want to talk about your problems for cultural or religious reasons, or maybe you want to protect your image.
+All of these feelings are normal—but you need to push past them.
 Talking is the FIRST STEP towards getting better.
-The majority of people who seek help with their mental health find a solution.
+And most people who reach out for help with their mental health are able to find a solution.

 Did you know?

-Around 75% of young people with depression are not getting help, because they don’t talk about it.
+Around 75% of youth experiencing depression aren’t getting help because they don’t talk about it.

 ⚠️ BUT ⚠️

-These days, 80%–90% of people diagnosed with clinical depression can be effectively treated through medication or psychotherapy, which is an incredibly high success rate for any mental health disorder..
+These days, 80% to 90% of people diagnosed with clinical depression can be effectively treated with medication or talk therapy, which is an incredibly high success rate for any mental health disorder.
 Clearly, it’s worth talking about!

-As you now know, it’s very important to talk to people you trust when you need help figuring out how to deal with depression: for instance, your parents or your best friend.
-Depression is an illness that is difficult to cure if you’re all alone as a teenager.
-But remember: 👉 it’s NEVER too late.
+As you now know, it’s very important to talk to people you trust, such as your parents or your best friend, when you need help figuring out how to deal with depression.
+Depression in teens is hard to treat without support from loved ones.
+But keep in mind: 👉 it’s NEVER too late to reach out.

 Take your time, but take a chance!
-When you’re ready to talk, you can:
+When you’re ready to talk:

-• 🖍 Write a letter or a text or email instead of speaking out loud (this gives you a chance to organize your thoughts)
+• 🖍 Write a letter, or send a text or email instead of talking to the person.
+This gives you a chance to organize your thoughts.

-• Discuss your problem while you’re doing something else (🏒 playing a sport, 🥯 having a meal, 🎮 playing video games, etc.)
+• Bring up your struggles while you’re doing something else, like🏒 playing a sport, 🥯 having a meal, 🎮 playing video games.

-Then, be sure to create a safety net to catch you if you fall!
+Be sure to create a safety net to catch you if you fall!
 There really is strength in numbers.
-Talk to more than one person you trust to get as much support as you can.
-It could be a friend, a teacher or a coach.
+Confide in more than one person you trust to get as much support as you can—it could be a friend, a teacher, or even a coach.
 Of course, talking to your parents about depression (if you have a good relationship with them) or another family member is a good idea, too.

 At this point, having support from anyone will help.
-If you have the blues or feel depressed, support from those around you can help you get through it.
-If you are going through an actual depression and the symptoms don’t go away, you need to take action and get help from a professional: staff at your school, a family doctor, or a psychologist.
-All these options are good, so decide based on what’s available to you.
+If you’re feeling down or depressed, leaning on your support network can help you get through it.
+But if you’re experiencing true depression and your symptoms aren’t resolving, you need to take action and seek help from a professional.
+School staff, a family doctor, or a psychologist are all good options, so decide based on what’s available to you.

 • Integrated Health and Social Services Centres (CISSS), which offer free services to teens